astropy/astropy/docs/development/workflow/development_workflow.rst

    signals that you're going to type a message on the command line.
 The `git commit`_ manual page might also be useful.

 #.
-To push the changes up to your forked repo on github, do a ``git
+To push the changes up to your forked repo on GitHub, do a ``git
    push`` (see `git push`_).

 Asking for your changes to be reviewed or merged